 The Subject Property contains a Fresh - Moist Deciduous Woodland Ecosite (WODM5) that extends along the northern property boundary and is distributed across several small polygons.
 A total of five WODM5 polygons exist that measure approximately 0.4 ha.
-Additionally, the woodland feature is relatively isolated in the landscape and does not contain any interior habitat.
-Therefore, the WODM5 would not be considered Significant under the PPS.
-The proposed development will be located outside of the staked dripline, ensuring sufficient protection for the critical root zones and anchor and transport roots within it.
-As such, no impacts are anticipated to the WODM5 community.
+As such, the WODM5 would not be considered Significant under the PPS.
+Additionally, the woodland feature does not contain any interior habitat.
+While the majority of the proposed development will be outside of the woodland feature, a small encroachment may be required to accommodate the outlet for the SWM pond.